The global fashion industry has a problem.

 First off, very few brands own the factories that make their clothes.
 They outsource the work to independent producers, usually in countries where labor is cheap.
 Their supply chains also tend to be highly flexible, in that they can change the factories they source from without too much disruption.
 Lastly, they’re continually trying to make clothes faster, as they work to keep pace with customers who are moving at the pace of social media.

-To make all the inexpensive fashion that brands pack into stores and websites, they have come to rely on a complex network of contractors and subcontractors that can be nearly impossible to monitor and regulate.
+To make all the inexpensive fashion they pack into stores and websites, brands have come to rely on a complex network of contractors and subcontractors that can be nearly impossible to monitor and regulate.
 They are constantly assessing how to produce their clothes in the most cost-efficient way possible.
 They get quotes from factories in different countries, sometimes using middlemen who know where to find the best deals, and go with the ones that offer that best mix of price, speed, and quality.
 Or they set draconian terms that factories in need of the work may be reluctant to reject.
 As the ETI report frames it, clothing brands “have become adept at dissecting the supply chain and looking for pockets of ‘value’ that can be ring-fenced and negotiated downwards.”

 But the longer and more dispersed the supply chain becomes, the harder it is to keep an eye on everything happening within it.
 The intense pressure to keep prices low and churn out clothes quickly pushes the suppliers themselves to outsource work, and the brand at one end of the supply chain can lose control over what’s happening at the other end.